Retro Western influences, succulent seafood, outback pleasures and spectacular night views

 Hakodate is accessible by air , rail, road, and sea.

 You can fly directly to Hakodate from major airports across Japan and within Hokkaido from Chitose, Okadama, and Okushiri airports.

 The JR Tohoku/Hokkaido Shinkansen links Tokyo with Shin-Hakodate-Hokuto Station in four hours.
 Take a local train from Shin-Hakodate-Hokuto Station for the final leg of the journey to Hakodate.
 Within Hokkaido, there are JR express and local trains from Sapporo to Hakodate.
 All are covered by the JR Rail Pass .

-Alternatively, there is a Chuo Bus which operates from Sapporo Station.
-If you're looking for a scenic option, there are regular ferry services across the Tsugaru Strait between Hakodate and Aomori.
+Alternately, the Hokuto Kotsu, Hokkaido Bus, and Hokkaido Chuo Bus services operate from Sapporo Station.
+If you're looking for a scenic option, there are regularly ferry services across the Tsugaru Strait between Hakodate and Aomori.
 The journey can take up to four hours.

 Hakodate's modern face emerged during the 19th century as Japan reopened to the world.
 The historic Motomachi district is home to many buildings dating back to this period.

 Be sure to take a leisurely stroll through Hakodate's past and check out the Kanemori Red Brick Warehouse complex, which is now one of the city's go-to destinations for shopping and dining.

 Hakodate is one of Hokkaido's major fishing ports.
 To see the freshest catch, head to the morning market by Hakodate Station, which sells seafood as well as other produce.

 Look over all the fresh salmon roe, sea urchin, crab, and other delicacies before sampling them at one of the many eateries around the market.
 A seafood donburi rice bowl is a local specialty.

 In addition to its seafood offerings, Hakodate has dishes to suit every taste, from ramen to tempura to hamburgers.
 Look out for the city's very own burger chain, Lucky Pierrot.
-It has more than a dozen stores, each artistically decorated in its own unique style.
+It has 17 stores, each artistically decorated in its own unique style.